-Note: It is expected that amendments to relevant Medicare Benefits Schedule items to support testing on a self-collected sample for this specific use will be effective from 1 November 2022 pending any external impacts such as upcoming elections and caretaker period.
+Note: It is expected that amendments to relevant Medicare Benefits Schedule items to support testing on a selfcollected sample for this specific use will be effective from 1 November 2022 pending any external impacts such as upcoming elections and caretaker period.

-REC15.3: Women with postcoital or intermenstrual bleeding

-Women at any age who have signs or symptoms suggestive of cervical cancer or its precursors, where other common causes of abnormal vaginal bleeding such as a sexually transmitted infection have been excluded, should have a co-test[†] and be referred for appropriate investigation to exclude genital tract malignancy.
+Consensus-based recommendation REC15.3: Women with postcoital or intermenstrual bleeding precursors, where other common causes of abnormal vaginal bleeding such as a sexually transmitted infection have been excluded, should have a co-test[†] and be referred for appropriate investigation to exclude genital tract malignancy.